 I talk about Jesus… like, a LOT.
 And I will be ever-so-lovingly shoving down your throat my utter confidence in His baffling, stultifying, electrifying grace.
 It’s all I’ve got, and still it’s too much.

-I heard His voice for the first time when I was 22 and out of my mind on acid, tripping hard, as the parlance went back then: I sat at the window of my apartment and watched a million undulating rainbow lattices ornament the street below, blooming and collapsing and overlaying each other in a sumptuous visual feast.
+I heard His voice for the first time when I was 22 and out of my mind on acid, tripping hard, as I would have said back then: I sat at the window of my apartment and watched a million undulating rainbow lattices ornament the street below, blooming and collapsing and overlaying each other in a sumptuous visual feast.

 But even this had an emptiness at its core and despite my desperate hunger for Something Real that led me to assail my brain with chemicals, I was lonely, lost, love-starved and hopeless.